SDE-based Monte Carlo dose calculation for proton therapy validated against Geant4: Abstract

 \section{Abstract}

-\textit{Objective: }To validate a newly proposed stochastic differential equation (SDE)-based model for proton beam energy deposition by comparing its predictions with those from Geant4 in simplified phantom scenarios.
+\textit{Objective: }To systematically assess the accuracy and computational performance of a newly proposed stochastic differential equation (SDE)-based model for proton beam dose calculation by benchmarking it against Geant4 in a set of simplified but increasingly challenging phantom geometries.

-\textit{Approach: }Building on previous work in \cite{SDE}, where energy deposition from a proton beam was modelled using an SDE framework, we implemented the model with standard approximations to interaction cross sections and mean excitation energies, which makes simulations easily adaptable to new materials and configurations.
-The model was benchmarked against Geant4 in homogeneous and heterogeneous phantoms.
+\textit{Approach: }Building on previous work in \cite{SDE}, where energy deposition from a proton beam was modelled using an SDE framework, we implemented the model using standard approximations to interaction cross sections and mean excitation energies, enabling straightforward adaptation to new materials and configurations.
+The model was benchmarked against Geant4 in homogeneous, longitudinally heterogeneous and laterally heterogeneous phantoms, for assessment of depth-dose behaviour, lateral transport and impact of material heterogeneities.